top of page

 c.
 The American dominance of tech

 e.
-Tech and power
+Tech means geopolitical power

 3. China’s surge in tech

 a.
-The “century of humiliation”
+A “century of humiliation”

 c.
 China’s ambitions